thakkarkhyati/Anomaly-Detection-Using-Mahalanobis-Distance-Autoencoder-Automated-Vehicle-Health-Monitoring/README.md

 The following provides details of the data and code files used for anomaly detection algorithms.
 Raw input data files used has been pre-processed and transformed suitably for them to be used as inputs for anomaly detection algorithms.

 There are two types of files: Jupyter (ipynb) notebooks and csv files.
-References to respective sections of the chapter are provided below:
+References to respective sections of the mentioned chapter are provided below:

 	o	All the ipynb files consists of python code files written for specific tasks as indicated in the nomenclature of each file. o	Some of the csv files are used as input data files and the others are used to save output data.